Dele-codes/alx-pre_course/0x01-git/README.md

-this is ,y first git directory
+my first radme for this git project